 Since the early 8Os she has been teaching weekly sessions, individual sessions and workshops in movement and dance to a variety of people and groups in and around the Budleigh Salterton and Exmouth area.
 These include babies, children, students, professional adults, adults with special needs and retired residents.
 Michelle is a Professional Individual Member of the Foundation for Community Dance (People Dancing).
 In 2011 Moving Naturally became a reflective title for the evolution of this community movement work.
 Moving Naturally is not a particular discipline, system or style of dance or movement, but a discovery of the essence of human movement which lives within the individual.

 The ‘Moving Naturally’ mat-based sessions have been greatly influenced by her practice of Transformational Shiatsu with Keith Phillips www.bristolschoolofshiatsu.co.uk and Feldenkrais with Shelagh O’Neill www.nicefelenkrais.co.uk and Tricia Woods (Exeter).
-Michelle attends regular yoga sessions with practitioners Duncan Hulin www.devonyoga.com and Jax Vessey www.lotus.loft.co.uk Additionally, she participates in Qi Gong sessions with Amelia Murray and body-centred therapy with Cheryl Jenkins www.cheryljenkins.co.uk.
+Michelle has attended regular yoga sessions with practitioners Duncan Hulin www.devonyoga.com and Jax Vessey www.lotus.loft.co.uk Additionally, she has participated in Qi Gong sessions with Amelia Murray and body-centred therapy with Cheryl Jenkins www.cheryljenkins.co.uk.
 The movement/dance sessions and outdoor workshops have been deeply supported since 2005 by non-stylised and environmental movement training with independent movement artist Helen Poynor in East Devon & Dorset www.walkoflife.co.uk

 Michelle gives thanks to the participants of her sessions and workshops who are on their own roads to self-discovery and have passionately supported this Moving Naturally work over the last decade in some cases even two decades.
 She feels deep gratitude to land and seascapes which hold her and wisely guide her in the river of life.
 She thanks the county dance agency Dance in Devon for continued dance opportunities, funding and connection into a wider dance community www.danceindevon.org.uk

-Presently Michelle is bringing her community work and artistic personal development to an MA in Dance and Somatic Well-being at the university of Central Lancaster; see Solos page of website for module projects.
+From 2017-2019 Michelle brought her community work and artistic personal development to an MA in Dance and Somatic Well-being at the university of Central Lancaster; see Solos page of website for module projects.

 Michelle would like to thank her husband Nigel, their son and daughter and other family and friends who have been a big part of the Moving Naturally adventure.